staltz/xstream/_includes/content.md

 The operators and factories listed above are the core functions. `xstream` has plenty of extra operators, [documented here](./EXTRA_DOCS.md).

 # FAQ

+**Q: Why does `imitate()` support a Stream but not a MemoryStream?**

+A: MemoryStreams are meant for representing "values over time" (your age), while Streams represent simply events (your birthdays).
+MemoryStreams are usually initialized with a value, and `imitate()` is meant for creating circular dependencies of streams.
+If we would attempt to imitate a MemoryStream in a circular dependency, we would either get a race condition (where the symptom would be "nothing happens") or an infinite cyclic emission of values.

+If you find yourself wanting to use `imitate()` with a MemoryStream, you should rework your code around `imitate()` to use a Stream instead.
+Look for the stream in the circular dependency that represents an event stream, and that would be a candidate for creating a MimicStream which then imitates the real event stream.

 **Q: What's the difference between xstream and RxJS?**